SoftUni-Internal/interactive-content/RO/02-Function-Context/07-homework.md

 [image assetsSrc="function-context-11.png" /]

-### Note: You shouldn't change the head of the table, even if it is clicked.
+**Note: You should not change the head of the table, even if it is clicked.**

 [/task-description]
 [code-io /]